-\Students enrolled in the dual-degree program will receive academic advising at both MCC and K-State [or the Manhattan Area Technological College].
+^{}Students enrolled in the dual-degree program will receive academic advising at both MCC and K-State [or the Manhattan Area Technological College].
 Students should select general studies, electives, and professional studies courses carefully with an advisor to minimize costly errors.
 Changing majors after the freshman year may result in lost credits toward graduation requirements.

-Academic Programs Christian Ministries Department
+Academic Programs Christian Ministry Department

-Faculty: Dr. Russ York, department head; Dr. Greg Delort, Genilyn McCaffrey, Brian Medaris, Jeff Sagstetter, Rusty Thornley.
+Faculty: Dr. Russ York, department head; Dr. Greg Delort, Dr. Genilyn McCaffrey, Dr. Brian Medaris, Jeff Sagstetter, Rusty Thornley.

-The Christian Ministries Department exists to educate, equip, and enrich Christians to be leaders in church and community ministries.
+The Christian Ministry Department exists to educate, equip, and enrich Christians to be leaders in church and community ministries.

-Students completing the requirements in Christian Ministries will:
+Students completing the requirements in Christian Ministry will:

 - 1. Demonstrate a general knowledge of ministry in his or her major area of study.

 - 2. Demonstrate understanding in the biblical, philosophical, and historical foundations of ministry.

 - 3. Demonstrate knowledge of individuals and groups in the context of cultures in which he or she plans to work.

 - 4. Be a follower of Jesus who is submissive to the guidance of the Word and the Spirit in developing a Christ-like ministry.

 - 5. Remain responsive to God's call to ministry.

 - 6. Be relationship-focused in ministry.

 - 7. Live out a Christ-like moral and ethical standard in every area of ministry.

 - 8. Apply ministry skills specific to his or her area of study in the context of a practical experience in ministry.

 - 9. Apply general ministry skills in the following areas of

-- Evangelism
+- o Evangelism

-- o Communicating God's Word
+- Communicating God's Word

-- o Discipleship
+- Discipleship

-- o Spiritual formation
+- Spiritual formation

-- o Facilitating worship
+- Facilitating worship

-- o People skills
+- People skills

-- Group dynamics
+- o Group dynamics

 - Facilitating fellowship

-- o Stewardship
+- Stewardship

-- o Servant leadership
+- Servant leadership

-- o Administration
+- Administration

 - Pastoral care

 - Training others

-10. Continue to pursue opportunities for growth in ministry.
+- 10. Continue to pursue opportunities for growth in ministry.

-Bachelor of Arts in Bible and Leadership 2nd Major: Christian Ministry
+Bachelor of Arts Bible and Leadership 2nd Major: Christian Ministry